Openness to change: Chasing new perspectives

-Descriptors: traditional, attached to familiar, conservative, respecting traditional ideas
+Common descriptors: traditional, attached to familiar and respecting traditional ideas.

 1. Describe a time you were assigned new tasks due to a team member's resignation.
 How did you adapt?